Naomi Agyekum with her own business product - handmade face masks and matching bags. Courtesy photo.

 “We had a young person who started a Slime business, which is fun for children to engage in but also has a therapeutic element to it.
 The same child didn’t continue with the slime business but did use the skills she had learnt to start her own lip gloss business two years later. “

-Agyekum’s own children who range from six to 16, are all fledgling entrepreneurs and each is responsible for managing their own business as their role model mum taught them.
+Agyekum’s own children who range from seven to 16, are all fledgling entrepreneurs and each is responsible for managing their own business as their role model mum taught them.

-Esra, is the oldest, developed a football business which included active sessions combined with nutrition.
-These days he does not have much time as he plays for Tottenham Hotspur in their under 18 team.
-Meanwhile, 14-year-old Nya originally started a snack business called Own it Snacks, which changed into a fashion accessories business Own it Fashion.
-Her youngest daughter Niecy, 6, started Niecy’s Pieces which sells items for party bags.
+Ezra, is the oldest, developed a football business which included active sessions combined with nutrition.
+These days he does not have much time as he plays for a premiership team in their under-18 squad.
+Meanwhile, 13-year-old Nya originally started a snack business called Own it Snacks, which changed into a fashion accessories business Own it Fashion.
+Her youngest daughter Nissi, 7, started Nissi’s Pieces which sells items for party bags.

 Agyekum believes that her children and others she mentors gain financial independence through learning about money management in the course.
 “The aim is for it to become a habit for students.
 We do a model whereby they save some money and reinvest in the business, spend some and give back at least 10% to charity or just bless a friend.”
 The goal is to help young people move beyond their circumstances, she said.
 “You’re really giving them an option to say that you do not have to stay there, break the cycle.”